UPAC REQUESTOR HANDBOOK

 3.2.11.
 Dates of Events

-In accordance with the University Policies and Rules for Student Organizations, “no recognized student organization may schedule or sponsor any events on or off campus beginning at 8 a. m.
-Saturday after the last day of classes through 8 a. m. the Monday following final exams.
-This does not include participation in events scheduled by conference, regional, or national affiliates. ”For more information regarding this policy please refer to: http://studentaffairs.psu.edu/organizationrules/.
+In accordance with the University Policies and Rules for Student Organizations, “No recognized student organization may schedule or sponsor any events on or off campus beginning at 8 a.m.
+Saturday after the last day of classes, through 8 a.m. the Monday following final exams.
+Participation in events scheduled by conferences, regional, or national affiliates is also permitted during this time.

 All requests must be complete to be accepted for review.
-Travel requests must include a published description and itinerary of the conference (or comparable description and itinerary from a previous year), complete breakdown of costs, a roster of students, as well as all required travel- related quotes.
+Travel requests must include a published description and itinerary of the conference, activity, or event (or comparable description and itinerary from a previous year), complete breakdown of costs, a roster of students, as well as all required travel- related quotes.

 3.3.1.
 Guidelines

 UPAC will consider funding Educational, Competitive, Performance, and Service experiences as defined further in this handbook.
-Certain restrictions may be placed on items eligible for funding in regards to these experiences, as defined in this handbook.
+Certain restrictions may be placed on items eligible for funding regarding these experiences, as defined in this handbook.

 UPAC will only consider funding for portions of travel where the students attending are taking an active role in a travel experience dedicated to the primary purpose of the experience.